johnmotta/AnimeCrunchSwiftUI/README.md

 # AnimeCrunchSwiftUI

 AnimeCrunchSwiftUI is a Crunchyroll clone app, crafted to hone development skills in Xcode.
-Currently, the app is in its initial development phase, with only the "front-end" part implemented.
+Currently, the app is in its initial development phase, with only the frontend part implemented.
 We've utilized the MVVM architecture and Test-Driven Development (TDD) to ensure clean and efficient code, along with smooth navigation between screens.

 ## Features
 <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNzVjZGVjNzgwM2U1NTQ3YjM3ZTk0MzUwMjE1YTNiNjk0OWVhOGU5MSZjdD1n/LdPNQUak4725Slsbf6/giphy.gif" width="300" height="600" align="right">